LEEYJ1021/sadaf/README.md

 | C1 High-Conversion | 0.559 (moderate) | 9 ⚠ underpowered |
 | C2 Click-Rich | 0.813 (high) | 8 ⚠ underpowered |

 All three clusters fall below the conventional n=10 threshold for these tests.
-The group-level Kruskal–Wallis result on Group 0 (p = 0.0428) is treated as marginal rather than decisive for this reason; the leave-one-ad-group-out check in §5.7 is the primary source of generalization evidence for H5, not the cluster-level KW test alone.
+The group-level Kruskal–Wallis result on Group 0 (p = 0.0428) is treated as marginal rather than decisive for this reason; the leave-one-ad-group-out check in §5.8 is the primary source of generalization evidence for H5, not the cluster-level KW test alone.

 *On the FSD statistic underlying this stage's augmentation:* `07_explainability.py` reuses the same augmentation call as `05_prediction.py` (identical VAE-loss trajectory: 53,648.92 → 45,476.11 → 38,695.28; identical Copula KS = 0.097), so it is reasonable to infer the same **FSD = −0.0465** applies — but this value is not independently printed at this call site in the captured log, so it should be treated as inferred rather than separately confirmed.

-### 5.6 H6 — Cross-campaign domain shift and adaptation
+### 5.7 R2 — Robustness check: Cross-campaign domain shift and adaptation

+This is a supplementary robustness check, not an independent hypothesis (see the "Hypothesis restructuring" note above).
+Its purpose is to establish, at the distributional level, whether the Search-vs.-Shopping heterogeneity already identified at the outcome level under H3 (§5.3) is accompanied by an underlying feature-distribution shift, and whether that shift is practically exploitable via domain adaptation.

 <p align="center"><img src="assets/fig5_ks_domain_shift.png" width="680" alt="KS-test domain shift by feature"></p>
 <p align="center"><em>Figure 8.
 Kolmogorov–Smirnov test statistics for feature-distribution shift between Search and Shopping campaigns.</em></p>